This Month Only! >> $20 off and a FREE SHRM tote with your membership and code TOTE2018!

 Employers across the country are facing a crisis of epidemic proportions.
 Indeed, drug overdoses—predominantly from opioid painkillers such as OxyContin and Percocet—now exceed car crashes as the leading cause of unintentional death in the United States.
-Perhaps that’s not surprising, considering sales of prescription opioid painkillers in the U.S. have risen a shocking 300 percent since 1999.
+Perhaps that’s not surprising, considering sales of prescription opioid painkillers in the U.S. have quadrupled since 1999.

 The stigma of substance abuse keeps many people from seeking treatment.
 They fear that their employers will find out and they’ll lose their jobs.
 Compounding the problem, employers often don’t want to admit that drug addiction can occur in their workforce.

 “It’s recognized by the American Medical Association as a disease just like diabetes is,” says Teater, who treats patients with addiction in his private practice.
 “There’s a medical treatment for it just like diabetes, and it should be treated [by employers] as a disease.
 If we find out someone has diabetes, we don’t fire them for that.”